Courses & Units

 Introduction

-This capstone clinical unit focuses on consolidation of the knowledge and skills the student has acquired during the Bachelor of Paramedicine.
-The student will work in diverse settings, integrating knowledge, clinical reasoning and reflective practice to provide patient-centred and evidence based clinical care, whilst displaying professionalism, leadership and sound clinical judgement.
+This capstone clinical unit focuses on consolidation of the knowledge and skills you have acquired during the Bachelor of Paramedicine.
+You will work in diverse settings, integrating knowledge, clinical reasoning and reflective practice to provide patient-centred and evidence based clinical care, whilst displaying professionalism, leadership and sound clinical judgement.
 In this unit attendance and active engagement is important in gaining the required level of understanding and clinically safe practice.

 Summary